-Get powerful scam protection for your Android phone with Avast One
+Get powerful scam protection for your iPhone with Avast One

 As Instagram scammers slide into our DMs, millions of users are now possible victims.
 Phishing scammers are flocking to Instagram in search of money, personal information, and whatever else they can get their hands on.
 Learn how to spot and avoid Instagram scams and how to protect all your online accounts from scammers with Avast One.